lowply/issue-from-template/README.md

 - `.Year`: Year of the week
 - `.WeekStartDate`: Date of Monday of the week
-- `.WeekEndDate`: Date of Sunday of the week
 - `.WeekStartDate`: Date of Monday of the week (YYYY/MM/DD)
 - `.WeekNumber`: ISO week number
 - `.WeekNumberYear`: Year of the Thursday of the week.
 Matches with [ISO week number](https://en.wikipedia.org/wiki/ISO_week_date#First_week)